-ANSWER: The short answer is that the Bible does not teach that an ever-burning Hell, where those who do not repent in this life are consigned to suffer forever, exists.
-Ignorance regarding God's plan of salvation for all mankind, the error of countless Biblical teachers of "reading into" the Scriptures what they want to believe (Eisegesis), plus other factors have led to the promulgation of this false teaching.
+Answer: The short answer is that the Bible does not teach that an ever-burning Hell, where those who do not repent in this life are consigned to suffer forever, exists.
+Ignorance regarding God's plan of salvation, the error of countless Biblical teachers "reading into" the Scriptures what they want to believe, plus other factors have led to the promulgation of the false teaching of hell.

-The doctrinal belief in a fiery hell, where people constantly suffer and are eternally burned, but never consumed, is primary supported by the Roman Catholic Church and the majority of Protestant-related groups who trace their history back to her.
-The Catholic teachings on the subject were greatly influenced by a book named the Divine Comedy, written by Dante Alighieri, around 1300 A.D.
-The concept of hell is far more the product of the wild, yet sincere, imaginations of humans than the product of careful bible study.
+The doctrinal belief in a fiery hell, where people eternally suffer for their sins, is primarily supported by the Roman Catholic Church and the majority of Protestant-related groups who trace their history back to her.
+The Catholic teachings on the subject were greatly influenced by "the Divine Comedy," written by Dante Alighieri, around 1300 A.D.
+The concept of eternal torture is far more the product of man's wild imagination than a well-researched Bible conclusion.

 By the time of Jesus, the area of the Gehenna valley had become incredibly offensive.
-Fires were kept burning in the valley day and night (which is where the phrase "unquenchable fire" is drawn from, see Matthew 3:12 and Luke 3:17) in order to consume what was thrown in it.
-Jesus referred to this "fire of Gehenna" in his Sermon on the Mount when he taught about the ultimate consequences of putting others down (Matthew 5:22).
+Fires were kept burning in the valley day and night (which is where the phrase "unquenchable fire of hell" is drawn from) in order to consume what was thrown in it.
+Jesus referred to this "fire of Gehenna" in his Sermon on the Mount when he taught about the ultimate consequences of putting others down.

-God has something far BETTER planned than an ever-burning hell for those who do not repent in this life.
-His plan is to bring back to life, in a future resurrection after the Millennium is over, the countless billions who never had a FULL chance to understand and accept the gospel.
+An ever-burning hell, with the express purpose of torturing forever those humans who refuse to repent, does not exist.
+God's plan is to bring back to life, in a future resurrection, the countless billions who never had a full chance to understand the gospel.
 It is at that time that their minds will be opened.
-They will be made to understand to truth, and then given their first real opportunity to live forever.
-Our heavenly Father is far more merciful, loving and kind than even most religious people believe!
+They will be made to understand to truth and then given their first real opportunity to live forever.